Manage references in a project

 You can create applications that reference projects or assemblies that target a different version of the .NET.
 For example, you could create an application that targets .NET Framework 4.6, that references an assembly that targets .NET Framework 4.5.
 If you create a project that targets an earlier version of .NET, you can't set a reference in that project to a project or assembly that targets a newer version.

 Project-to-project references are references to projects that contain assemblies; you add project references by using the Projects tab of the Reference Manager dialog box.
 Visual Studio can find an assembly when given a path to the project.

-When you have a project that produces an assembly, you should reference the project and not use a file reference (see below).
+When you have a project that produces an assembly, you should reference the project and not use a file reference.
 The advantage of a project-to-project reference is that it creates a dependency between the projects in the build system.
-The dependent project will be built if it has changed since the last time the referencing project was built.
+The dependent project is built if it has changed since the last time the referencing project was built.
 A file reference doesn't create a build dependency, so it's possible to build the referencing project without building the dependent project, and the reference can become obsolete.
 (That is, the project can reference a previously built version of the project.)
 This can result in several versions of a single DLL being required in the bin directory, which isn't possible.
-When this conflict occurs, you'll see a message such as "Warning: the dependency 'file' in project 'project' can't be copied to the run directory because it would overwrite the reference 'file.'".
+When this conflict occurs, a message appears, such as "Warning: the dependency 'file' in project 'project' can't be copied to the run directory because it would overwrite the reference 'file.'"
 For more information, see Troubleshoot broken references and How to: Create and remove project dependencies.